connexcs/docs/docs/reporting-problems.md

 Our 2nd Line Experts are senior network engineers that are responsible for monitoring and ensuring the ConnexCS platform works as intended.

-They are not only more experienced but actively contributing to the improvements in the platform.
+They're not only more experienced but actively contributing to the improvements in the platform.
 Thus, they have the necessary access and expertise to troubleshoot complex technical issues that are fairly uncommon.

 Most of the operational problems will be easily resolved at this level.